 Zinc requirements are rather steep, but you need not fret as this acne-fighting mineral is found in a variety of food types.
 Good sources include nuts, beans, fortified cereals, oysters, poultry, red meat, whole grains, and dairy products.
 And if for some reason, you can't (or won't) eat the zinc-rich sources that were just mentioned, you can always take a zinc-inclusive supplement that is specially made to improve skin health.

 When one thinks of fats, it is usually the heart attack-causing substance that comes to mind.
 Like bacteria, fat has a good and bad kind – and unsaturated fat is the one that you should opt for.
 In contrast to saturated fats (they worsen acne,) unsaturated fats have anti-inflammatory effects on the skin.

 As a bonus, unsaturated fats also enhance the absorption of antioxidants.
 That means you get not one but two substances that are effective in curbing acne development!

 Where to Get Your Daily Dose of Unsaturated Fats

 Salmon, avocado, hemp seeds, and nuts are just some of the food products rich in unsaturated fats.
 They make for good snack alternatives, so it’s time that you throw your unhealthy snacks out of the window!

+There are many things that cause acne!
 It goes without saying that your lifestyle can affect the intensity of your breakouts.
 Apart from dealing with hormones and stress, the key to breaking free from breakouts is simply by eating right.
 By consuming food products rich in antioxidants, probiotics, zinc, and unsaturated fats, you can enjoy clear skin – while filling your stomach the delicious and healthy way.